matcracker/BedcoreProtect/README.md

 # BedcoreProtect
-BedCoreProtect is a fast, efficient, data logging and anti-griefing tool for PocketMine servers.
+BedcoreProtect is a fast, efficient, data logging and anti-griefing tool for PocketMine servers.
 Rollback and restore any amount of damage.

 ## Features
 - Fast efficient data logging.